electron/packager/docs/api.md

 *String*

+The local path to the icon file, if the target platform supports setting embedding an icon.

 Currently you must look for conversion tools in order to supply an icon in the format required by the platform:

 - OS X: `.icns`